-NOTE The sequence numbers are absolute as they are relative to the schema, not to the subset of the schema for which the RDE Device supports data.
-This enables a locator to be unambiguous.

-As an example, consider a locator, encoded for the example dictionary of clause 8.6.1:

-0x01 0x08 0x01 0x00 0x01 0x00 0x01 0x06 0x01 0x02
+- NOTE The sequence numbers are absolute as they are relative to the schema, not to the subset of the schema for which the RDE Device supports data.
+This enables a locator to be unambiguous. - As an example, consider a locator, encoded for the example dictionary of clause 8.6.1: - 2379 0x01 0x08 0x01 0x00 0x01 0x00 0x01 0x06 0x01 0x02

 Decoding this locator, begins with decoding the length in bytes of the locator.
 In this case, the first two bytes specify that the remainder of the locator is 8 bytes long.
-The next step is to decode the bejTupleS-formatted sequence numbers.
+The next step is to decode the bejTupleSformatted sequence numbers.
 The low-order bit of each sequence number references the schema to which it refers; in this case, the pattern 0b indicates the major schema.
 Decoding produces the following list:

-2221 Now, referring to the dictionary enables identification of the target location.
-Remember that all indices are 2222 zero-based:

-- The first zero points to DummySimple - The second zero points to the first child of DummySimple, or ChildArrayProperty - The three points to the fourth element in the ChildArrayProperty array, an anonymous instance of the array type (array instances are not reflected in the dictionary, but are implicitly the immediate children of any array) - The one points to the second child inside the ChildArray element type, or LinkStatus
+- 2385 0, 0, 3, 1 - Now, referring to the dictionary enables identification of the target location.
+Remember that all indices arezero-based: - The first zero points to DummySimple - The second zero points to the first child of DummySimple, or ChildArrayProperty - The three points to the fourth element in the ChildArrayProperty array, an anonymous instance of the array type (array instances are not reflected in the dictionary, but are implicitly the immediate children of any array) - The one points to the second child inside the ChildArray element type, or LinkStatus

-2229 9 Operational behaviors
+9 Operational behaviors

-2230 This clause describes the operational behavior for initialization, Operations/Tasks, and Events.
+2395 This clause describes the operational behavior for initialization, Operations/Tasks, and Events.

-2231 9.1 Initialization (MC perspective)
+2396 9.1 Initialization (MC perspective)

-2232 The following clauses present initialization of RDE Devices with MCs.
+2397 The following clauses present initialization of RDE Devices with MCs.

-9.1.1 Sample initialization ladder diagram
+2398 9.1.1 Sample initialization ladder diagram

-- Figure 7 presents the ladder diagram for an example initialization sequence. - 2235 Once the MC detects the RDE Device, it begins the discovery process by invoking the - 2236 NegotiateRedfishParameters command to determine the concurrency and feature support for the RDE - 2237 Device.
-It then uses the NegotiateMediumParameters command to determine the maximum message - 2238 size that the MC and the RDE Device can both support.
-This finishes the RDE discovery process. - 2239 After discovery comes the RDE registration process.
-It consists of two parts, PDR retrieval and dictionary - retrieval.
-To retrieve the RDE PDRs, the MC utilizes the PLDM for Platform Monitoring and Control - 2241 FindPDR command to locate PDRs that are specific to RDE4.
-For each such PDR located, the MC then - 2242 retrieves it via one or more message sequences in the PLDM for Platform Monitoring and Control - 2243 GetPDR command. - 2244 After all the PDRs are retrieved, the next step is to retrieve dictionaries.
-For each Redfish Resource PDR - 2245 that the MC retrieved, it retrieves the relevant dictionaries via a standardized process in which it first - 2246 executes the GetSchemaDictionary command to obtain a transfer handle for the dictionary.
-It then uses - the transfer handle with the MultipartReceive command to retrieve the corresponding dictionary. - 2248 Multiple initialization variants are possible; for example, it is conceivable that retrieval of some or all - 2249 dictionaries could be postponed until such time as the MC needs to translate BEJ and/or JSON code for - 2250 the relevant schema.
-Further, the MC may be able to determine that of the dictionaries it has already - 2251 retrieved is adequate to support a PDR and thus skip retrieving that dictionary anew.
-Finally, if the - 2252 DeviceConfigurationSignature from the NegotiateRedfishParameters command matches the one for data - 2253 that the MC has already cached for the RDE Device, it may elide the retrieval altogether.
+2399 Figure 7 presents the ladder diagram for an example initialization sequence.

+2400 Once the MC detects the RDE Device, it begins the discovery process by invoking the

+NegotiateRedfishParameters command to determine the concurrency and feature support for the RDE Device.
+It then uses the NegotiateMediumParameters command to determine the maximum message size that the MC and the RDE Device can both support.
+This finishes the RDE discovery process.

+After discovery comes the RDE registration process.
+It consists of two parts, PDR retrieval and dictionary retrieval.
+To retrieve the RDE PDRs, the MC utilizes the PLDM for Platform Monitoring and Control FindPDR command to locate PDRs that are specific to RDE4.
+For each such PDR located, the MC then retrieves it via one or more message sequences in the PLDM for Platform Monitoring and Control GetPDR command.

+After all the PDRs are retrieved, the next step is to retrieve dictionaries.
+For each Redfish Resource PDR that the MC retrieved, it retrieves the relevant dictionaries via a standardized process in which it first executes the GetSchemaDictionary command to obtain a transfer handle for the dictionary.
+It then uses the transfer handle with the RDEMultipartReceive command to retrieve the corresponding dictionary.

+Multiple initialization variants are possible; for example, it is conceivable that retrieval of some or all dictionaries could be postponed until such time as the MC needs to translate BEJ and/or JSON code for the relevant schema.
+Further, the MC may be able to determine that one or more of the dictionaries it has already retrieved is adequate to support a PDR and thus skip retrieving that dictionary anew.
+Finally, if the DeviceConfigurationSignature from the NegotiateRedfishParameters command matches the one for data that the MC has already cached for the RDE Device, it may skip the retrieval altogether.